-40 Fun Hobbies for Couples to Strengthen Your Bond (And Get You off the Couch)
+45 Fun Hobbies for Couples to Strengthen Your Bond (& Get You off the Couch)

 Movie night is a sacred tradition for couples...until you’ve blown through the entire Netflix catalogue and there’s nothing left to stream.
-Rather than slip into excessive smartphone use (or watch The Office for the hundredth time), check out this fun list of hobbies for couples that will keep things interesting and bring you and bae closer.
-(And don’t worry—all of the activities can be achieved while social distancing.)
+Rather than slip into excessive smartphone use (or watch Seinfeld for the hundredth time), check out this fun list of hobbies for couples that will keep things interesting and bring you and bae closer.
+(And don’t worry—you can do most of these while social distancing.)

 1. Play cardsThere are tons of great adult card games that can be played with just two people (and no we’re not talking about the torturously long and boring game of War).
 Start perfecting your poker face, learn how to play black jack like a pro or opt for a round of rummy—either way, you and your other half are sure to enjoy the screen-free entertainment and friendly competition with nothing more than a standard deck of cards.

 2. Go rock climbing

 You don’t need to be a risk-taker to enjoy rock climbing with your significant other.
 Hit up an indoor rock-climbing gym for a safe challenge that’s also an excellent work out.
 Bonus: Climbing walls are a lot more fun than your standard gym equipment (sorry, treadmill) so this work out won’t feel like a chore to either of you.

 Volunteering is not only a good thing to do in the altruistic sense, research has also shown that it can improve your mental and physical health, life satisfaction and social well-being.
 Grab your partner and pick up a hobby that supports the common good—your relationship might just get a boost to boot.

 When it comes to brain-sharpening benefits, chess is hard to beat.
 Make it a ritual to play this game with your partner for some quality time that demands complete, undivided attention from both parties while providing plenty of mental stimulation too.